-Lord, I rejoice in Your almighty power.
+Most powerful and glorious God, I rejoice in Your almighty power.
 I rejoice in Your greatness and glory.
 Help me to see the many ways that You are at work in our world and in the lives of those around me.
 As I see Your transforming power at work, fill my heart with gratitude for all that You do.
 Jesus, I trust in You.

 Tuesday of the Fourth Week in Ordinary Time

 “If I but touch his clothes, I shall be cured.”
 Immediately her flow of blood dried up.
 She felt in her body that she was healed of her affliction.
 Mark 5:28-29